Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 "Let me summarize the key takeaways from this presentation."

 **Takeaway 1:**
 "ML.NET brings production-ready machine learning to .NET ecosystems.
-You don't need Python—everything we showed works in C#."
+You don't need Pythonï¿½everything we showed works in C#."

 **Takeaway 2:**
 "Unsupervised learning is powerful when you don't have labeled training data.
 We learned 'normal' update patterns without ever seeing a malicious example."